JustLoveToCode/DIGIBHEM/README.md

 Last checked on 7 July 2023, the game is working properly.
 Please run the snake game on the Pygame venv environment.

+The code will be updated every now and then so that the game will be more interesting and fun.

 Module that is needed for this game to work:
 Pygame Module
 random Module